NNU First-Time Freshman Scholarships

 $16,000 - President's Scholarship

 $14,000 - Dean's Scholarship

 $10,000 - Riley Scholarship

-A reduction of tuition may be available for dependent children of active, full-time pastors, chaplains, evangelists or missionaries whose primary income is based on a career serving a church that is not Nazarene.
-This scholarship must be applied to tuition costs and is subject to receipt of additional documentation and approval by NNU.
+A reduction of tuition is available for dependent children age 24 or younger of active, full-time pastors, chaplains, evangelists or missionaries whose primary income is from this vocation.
+The PK/MK Grant must be applied to tuition costs and is subject to receipt of additional documentation and approval by NNU.

 NNU's Trustees' Church Matching Scholarships

 NNU offers matches to some awards for eligible students who fit specific criteria as detailed below.
 Sponsorship by many churches require regular attendance or participation in youth groups.
 We strongly recommend you check with your church regarding sponsorship requirements, necessary applications, and submission timelines.

 Trustee Matching Scholarship: A full-time student whose local church awards funds for his or her use in paying University costs will be eligible to receive matching funds on the church's annual $350 contribution.
 This match is up to 7:1 ($2,450 annually) from Nazarene churches in the Northwest Educational Region, and up to 4:1 ($1,400 annually) for Nazarene churches outside the Northwest Educational Region.

 The following local non-Nazarene churches receive up to a 4:1 match: